sponsian/reefswap-docs/docs/concepts/glossary.md

 ## Automated Market Maker

-An automated market maker is a smart contract on Ethereum that holds liquidity reserves.
+An automated market maker is a smart contract on Reef Chain that holds liquidity reserves.
 Users can trade against these reserves at prices determined by a fixed formula.
 Anyone may contribute liquidity to these smart contracts, earning pro-rata trading fees in return.

 ## Asset

-While a digital asset can take many forms, the Uniswap Protocol supports ERC-20 token pairs, and represents a position in the form of an NFT (ERC-721).
+While a digital asset can take many forms, the ReefSwap Protocol supports ERC-20 token pairs, and represents a position in the form of ERC-20 liquidity provider (LP) tokens.

-## Concentrated Liquidity

-Liquidity that is allocated within a determined price range.

 ## Constant Product Formula

-The automated market making algorithm used by Uniswap.
-In v1 and v2, this was x\*y=k.
+The automated market making algorithm used by ReefSwap.
+In ReefSwap this is `x\*y=k`.

 ## Core

-Smart contracts that are considered foundational, and are essential for Uniswap to exist.
-Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Ethereum and would be considered a new version of the Uniswap Protocol.
+Smart contracts that are considered foundational, and are essential for ReefSwap to exist.
+Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Reef Chain and would be considered a new version of the ReefSwap Protocol.

-## ERC20
+## ERC-20

-ERC20 tokens are fungible tokens on Ethereum.
-Uniswap supports all standard ERC20 implementations.
+ERC-20 are fundamentally equal to ERC-20 tokens on Ethereum, and are fungible tokens on Reef Chain.
+ReefSwap supports all standard ERC-20 implementations.

 ## Factory

-A smart contract that deploys a unique smart contract for any ERC20/ERC20 trading pair.
+A smart contract that deploys a unique smart contract for any ERC-20/ERC-20 trading pair.

 ## Flash Swap